- Major Studies

 Users per help desk staff member (*)

-First-call resolution rate (*)
+Help desk first-call resolution rate (*)

 Section 9 shows IT spending benchmarks by service area as a percentage of total IT spending.
 The service areas are IT management, business applications, data center, network, and end-user computing.